-The aim of the Program is to facilitate the sharing of Slovak knowledge and experience in public finance management with partner countries, and advance their efforts towards sustainable human and economic development.
-Currently running in its third phase, the Programme focuses on providing technical assistance to countries of Eastern Europe and the Western Balkans going through transformation processes with an ambition to join the European Union.
+Public Finance for Development is the Ministry of Finance of the Slovak Republic (MF SR) and the United Nations Development Programme (UNDP)´s programme.
+Its aim is to facilitate the sharing of Slovak knowledge and experience in public finance management with partner countries, and to advance their efforts towards sustainable human and economic development.
+Public finance management is among the most successful stories in Slovakia’s economic transition.
+The programme focuses on providing technical assistance and institutional capacity building in the Eastern Europe and the Western Balkans countries that are going through transformation processes with an ambition to join the European Union.

 Timeline of activities